 Major Urban Area of Japan

 Tokyo is the capital city of Japan and it is by far the most populated city in the country.
-In fact, it is the most populous metropolitan area in the world.
+In fact, it is one of the most populous metropolitan areas in the world.
 Almost 37 million people live in the Greater Tokyo-Kanto which is made up of Tokyo and the areas that are surrounding the city.
 This city is on Honshu island which is the biggest island in Japan.
-103 million people reside on this island which is a considerable fraction of the population of Japan.
-Other big cities that are on this island include Kyoto, Osaka, Nagoya, Kobe and Hiroshima.
-From this we can see that the second, third, fifth, seventh and tenth most populated cities in Japan are also in Honshu island.
-The main reason for this is because the majority of Japan’s industry is set on this island and also since other three main islands of Japan are linked to Honshu island.
-In addition to that, Honshu island is also the historical center of Japanese culture and political power.

 Another major city in Japan is Sapporo.
-This city is located in the island of Hokkaido and it is famous for its beet, skiing due its mountainous location.
+This city is located in the island of Hokkaido and is a famous skiing destination.
 This city has a colder climate in comparison to many other parts of Japan and as a result many tourists travel here in order to part take in winter sports.
-The snowfall is good for such activities and as a result the 1972 Winter Olympics also took place in Sapporo.
+The snowfall is good for such activities.
+The 1972 Winter Olympics were held in Sapporo.